11notes/docker-bind/README.md

   -d 11notes/bind:[tag]
 ```

-Update root db (will also update at container start)
+Update root db (will update on start if does not exist)
 ```shell
 docker exec bind rootdb
 ```